Chicken Pot Pie Bubble Up

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy here.

-• Chicken – I like to use cooked and diced chicken breasts.
+- Chicken – I like to use cooked and diced chicken breasts.
+Or grab a rotisserie chicken from the deli for easy prep.

 Follow us on Pinterest so you can easily save your favorite casserole recipes to your dinner planning board.
 And save a few of our other recipes while you are there!